JackyJerkyYt/TheHumanPoseDetectionProject/README.md

   2. Socket for communicating between the four programs

-Note1: This is the very first project I did, and I actually did this a year ago.
+Note1: This is the very first project I did, and I actually did this in 2021.
 At that time I am still very new to computer science so you can see that some of the code may not be very good.
 But overall it works

 Note2: both of your arms have to be lifted up to be consider playing.
 If you put down both of your arms, the program wont run.